-Steve was appointed as Crimson Tide's Chief Executive in April 2004 and has responsibility for delivering the strategy, day-to-day management of the Group and financial management and control.
+Steve served as Crimson Tide's Chief Executive from April 2004 to August 2013 and is now the Group's Finance Director responsible for all financial matters.
 Steve is a Certified Accountant with over 20 years' experience at Board level.
 After training as an accountant working for Shell International, he joined Tiphook plc in 1988 where he became Group Financial Controller and later Finance Director of the trailer division.
 In 1994 Steve was appointed Managing Director of the rail division and in 1996 led the management team in a £30m management buyout.
 The business was sold two years later to GE Capital where he stayed on as Managing Director of GE's European rail business and gained further experience in negotiating and integrating acquisitions.